17J/Vim-Important-Command/command.md

 ## Vim Editor command important

-- `:set` noscrollbind ==> to setup no scroll binding between two files
+- `:set noscrollbind` ==> to setup no scroll binding between two files
 - `:ctlr + ww` ==> to uses to switches between to files and more than two files
 - `:set scrollbind` ==> to set scroll bind of two files at same time
-- `:diff get` ==> to get values of one file into another file go into that one and apply it
+- `:diffget` ==> to get values of one file into another file go into that one and apply it
-- `:diff put` ==> to put values of one file into another file go into that one and apply it
+- `:diffput` ==> to put values of one file into another file go into that one and apply it
 - `:diff update` ==> to update current condition of one file and rest of things
 - `:lowercase u` ==> to reset states uses it
 - `exit` ==> for exit